jisosomppi/log-analysis/README.md

 `sudo salt-key -A -y && sleep 5 && sudo salt '*' state.highstate --state-output terse`
 This makes sure that all of the salt minions (including the server) are in the correct state.

 To generate log data for Kibana to display, run the command `logtest` on the minion.
 You can leave the script running and access Kibana with the username and password you chose during the server setup.
+The log file permissions are updated every minute on the server, but if you want to view your results quicker you can just run the Salt state `fixperms` again (`sudo salt 'srv*' state.apply fixperms`).

-To view all collected log data, enter `*` as your index pattern, click next and choose `@timestamp` as the Time Filter.
-After this your data will be visible in the Discover tab.
+You can add our premade dashboard by going to `Management -> Saved Objects -> Import` in Kibana.
+The dashboard can be found at `/tmp/default_dashboard.json`.

 ## Further reading
 Check out our [additional documentation](https://github.com/jisosomppi/log-analysis/blob/master/documentation/additional.md) for more information on module contents, customization, research documentation and more!